Sandi Dutton

 2. Hurston's interviews were compiled into the book "Barracoon: The Story of the Last 'Black Cargo,'" published posthumously in 2018.

-4. Africatown remains a significant historical site, attracting researchers and tourists.
+4. Africatown remains a significant historical site, with efforts to preserve its history ongoing.

 Cultural Impact